<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 shutterstock_83516161

-Space programming draws on the findings of the needs analysis to develop a detailed list of the spaces needed by your organization (i.e., enclosed offices, open workstations, break rooms) as well as the quantity and size of the space overall.
-Space programming also assesses which components of your organization need to be located together to promote efficiency.
+Space programming draws on the needs analysis findings to develop a detailed list of the spaces needed by your department (i.e., enclosed offices, open workstations, break rooms) as well as the quantity and size of the space overall.
+Space programming also assesses which components of your department need to be located together to promote efficiency.

-The space programming effort involves meeting with small teams of stakeholders throughout your organization to discuss their needs in detail, including the specific spaces and layouts needed for their personnel and operations.
-The end result is a program of requirements (POR) that articulates the detailed space needs of your organization.
+The space programming effort involves meeting with small teams of stakeholders throughout your department to discuss their needs in detail, including the specific spaces and layouts needed for their personnel and operations.
+The result is a program of requirements (POR) that articulates the detailed space needs of your government office.

 STEP 6.
 INCORPORATE FLEXIBILITY AND ADAPTABILITY